Kat632/PP4-LettuceEat/README.md

 **Bug** - When deploying to Heroku near the end of the project, having not deployed since my initial deployment, I found that the static files were not coming through even though I could see that they were there in my Cloudinary console.
 - ***Solution***: I spent rather a long time talking to Tutor Support, I renamed images, I deleted everything out of Cloudinary.
 We tried a lot of things.
 In the end, the solution was ridiculously simple (see image below), whereby I had an extra "/" on the very first image the site was loading and it was causing the whole rest of the styling to not work.
 Many thanks to Scott from Code Institute's Tutor Support for finally cracking it.
 ![Heroku Deployment Issue](static/site_images/readme/theproblem.png 'Heroku Deployment Issue')

+**Bug** - At the very end of the project when testing the CRUD functionality of the Admin panel, I realised that the summernote_fields were not working, but they were working in the create/edit form pages of the site.
+- ***Solution***: In the settings.py file, I changed the SUMMERNOTE_CONFIG settings to 'iframe': True and then it worked.
+I used [this post](https://github.com/summernote/django-summernote/issues/379 "Link to post on GitHub") from Summernote's GitHub to help solve the problem.

 **Issue** - The Summernote feature implemented in the forms threw up a large number of errors.
 Unfortunately this is not something I was able to rectify and as such was left in the code.
 It will be noted that these errors were not caused by me and as such should hopefully not count toward the final grade.